-An agent experienced with divorcing or divorced couples will ask to see the portions of the divorce decree or other court document that stipulates terms like which spouse can make decisions for the couple, whom is responsible for maintenance and repairs and which decisions need both spouses’ approval.
+An agent experienced with divorcing or divorced couples will ask to see the portions of the divorce decree or other court document that stipulates terms like which spouse can make decisions for the couple, who is responsible for maintenance and repairs, and which decisions need both spouses’ approval.

 This can help the house have a lived-in look.
 A completely vacant home tells potential buyers the owners have left and are probably anxious to sell for whatever price they can get.
 That’s also why real estate agents don’t share a couple’s marital issues with prospective buyers who know a divorcing couple selling a home is anxious to unload it and move on with their lives.